-Updated on 12 May, 2023
+Updated on 26 Jul, 2023

-5. Select "Enable external DNS".
-Enter your primary and secondary DNS server IP addresses in "DNS1" and "DNS2" fields respectively.
-In case, if you don't have a secondary DNS server, update both primary and secondary with the primary server's IP address.
-Click on "Apply Now" to effect the changes you have made on the server.
+4. You can enable the external DNS on the VPN server by ticking the Enable external DNS option.
+Proceed to key in your primary and secondary DNS server IP addresses in the DNS1 and DNS2 fields respectively.
+In case, if you don't have a secondary DNS server, update both primary and secondary DNS fields with the primary DNS server's IP address.
+Click on the SAVE CHANGES button to apply these changes on the VPN server.

 For a cloud VPN server, the service restart will be performed automatically.
 But, in the case of an on-premise VPN server, you have to restart it manually.